UMMA (United Marine Manufacturers Association, Inc.) is an association

 issues which effect their survival and continued prosperity.

-70,000 boats per year and work in close partnership with more than one-hundred
+than 30,000 boats per year and work in close partnership with more than

 Suppliers Association (UMSA).
 By pooling their collective efforts within